troglobit/finit/README.md

 the behavior of Finit is severely limited when this is enabled, so use it only for debugging start up issues when Finit crashes.

-**NOTE:** Both of these configure options *should not* be enabled for production systems since they can potentially give a user root access.
+**NOTE:** Neither of these two configure options should be enabled on production systems since they can potentially give a user root access.

 Origin & References